Infn8Loop/pprgs-ai-framework/docs/For_Forum_Posts.md

 # What if AI Alignment Requires Systems That Distrust Their Own Optimization?

-*Or: How forcing AI to continuously question its values improved alignment consistency by 10-31×*
+*How making AI distrust its own certainty improved behavioral stability by 10-31× across 6 models**

 -----